-As we get no summer rains, I water my outdoor pens most mornings and on hot days 2-3 times depending on the temperature.
-On warm days, my angulates like to hide in damp areas under the bushes.
+As we get no summer rains, I water my outdoor pens as needed.
+On hot days I water more frequently depending on the temperature.
+During warmer weather, my angulates seek out the more moist areas under bushes.

 Angulate tortoises, especially males, can be fairly active.
 In the wild, their activity temperature range has been observed to be 60-85 °F (15-29 °C).